-Commencing with one small Real Estate client in Prahran Victoria in 2009, AESI has quickly established an enviable reputation as a leading service provider and advisor on Essential Safety Measures to commercial property owners and managing agents throughout Victoria.
+AESI is a leading service provider and advisor on Essential Safety Measures to commercial property owners and managing agents throughout Victoria.

-From the very start, we have focussed on working closely with leading Real Estate Agents in providing a high quality range of products and services that add value to the Agents commercial and industrial rental portfolio.
+Established in 2009, AESI focuses on working with leading Real Estate Agents in providing a high quality range of products and services that add value to the Agents commercial and industrial rental portfolio.
 In what is a complex world of legislation and statutory building regulations, our aim is to assist property owners and protect their investments by ensuring that all Essential Safety Measures in the property meet and comply with current requirements.

 Likewise, the AESI maintenance inspection and reporting system is highly efficient and in a short time it has become well established in over 5000 commercial properties throughout Victoria.
 Our all important auditing process cuts through the “red tape” and provides a quick turn around in meeting the strict requirements of the Building Commission.